-Patna: BeyondHeadlines editor Afroz Alam Sahil has penned down a book on Professor Abdul Bari, a forgotten personality who played an important role in the freedom struggle of India.
-The author is well known for his research on Champaran movement and those makers of modern India whose names are missing from the pages of history.
+Patna: BeyondHeadlines editor Afroz Alam Sahil has penned a book on Professor Abdul Bari, a forgotten personality who played an important role in the freedom struggle of India.
+The author is well known for his research on the Champaran movement and those makers of modern India whose names are missing from the pages of history.

-“Writing history is a tough task, on that writing a book on the history of a Professor of history who did not just learn and taught history but himself had created history, becomes even more tougher”, says Afroz Alam Sahil, the author of the book.
+“Writing history is a tough task, on that writing a book on the history of a Professor of history who did not just learn and taught history but himself had created history, becomes even tougher”, says Afroz Alam Sahil, the author of the book.

-The readers will know after reading the book that he was one of the most important personalities of Indian National Congress who did not shy away from criticising his own party when he found any faults in it, a quality which we hardly see in any political leader of current times.
+The readers will know after reading the book that he was one of the most important personalities of the Indian National Congress who did not shy away from criticizing his own party when he found any faults in it, a quality which we hardly see in any political leader of current times.

 “It is disheartening that his contribution is not at all discussed.
 This injustice has continued with all the heroes and revolutionaries who sacrificed their lives for the betterment of society”, adds Sahil.

 Sharjeel Imam discussed the violent death of Abdul Bari and the narratives that emerged from this unexpected murder of Bihar Congress President.
-He also discussed the various shades of communalism, and the need for Muslims to organise and seek rights for the community.
+He also discussed the various shades of communalism, and the need for Muslims to organize and seek rights for the community.

-Prem Kumar Mani, who presided over the meeting, discussed the life and contribution of Prof Bari, and encouraged the audience to organise more programs, and write more exhaustive books on Prof Abdul Bari and other forgotten heroes.
+Prem Kumar Mani, who presided over the meeting, discussed the life and contribution of Prof Bari, and encouraged the audience to organize more programs, and write more exhaustive books on Prof Abdul Bari and other forgotten heroes.

 “The book is an attempt at bringing back his identity not just as a leader of a labor movement but a prominent leader of the freedom movement of India,” said the author.